 Now if your level goes up to point that we SHOULD DEFINITELY see something in uterus–no ifs, ands, or buts–and we DON’T see anything in the uterus, then we are really concerned about ectopic!!

-Nowadays, we often treat ectopic pregnancy MEDICALLY with a drug called METHOTREXATE.
-People take methotrexate for arthritis, but it is also used for chemotherapy.
+Nowadays, we often treat early ectopic pregnancy MEDICALLY with a drug called METHOTREXATE.
+People take methotrexate for arthritis, and it is also used for chemotherapy.
+We use it to treat ectopic pregnancy by killing the rapidly dividing cells.

 You can only use Methotrexate if you are NOT RUPTURED, and if there is no fetus seen, and there is no mass (swelling of tube), seen over about 3 cm.

-In certain cases of ectopic, medical management can save the tube, and save a surgery!
+In certain cases of ectopic, medical management may the tube, and save a surgery!

 It is very important that you have quick access to a hospital, and that you follow the HCG blood test right down to NEGATIVE—there is a risk of rupture even as the HCG levels are falling!
 If the levels of HCG don’t drop, you can repeat the Methotrexate–but you may have to go for surgery if not eligible for a repeat dose.